 - Solano County Agricultural Advisory Committee

 So far, seven workshops were held in 2016 and 2017, in Vacaville, Rio Vista, Davis, and online forums.
 These workshops drew a few hundred attendees.
 Presentations have also been made at meetings of the Solano County Farm Bureau, Solano Resource Conservation District, Solano County Agricultural Advisory Committee, North Delta Water Agency, Reclamation District 2068, and the Solano County Water Agency.

 There will be multiple public meetings over the next several years as the GSP is developed.
-We anticipate our first public GSP kick-off meeting to occur in Spring 2019.
+Our first public GSP kick-off meetings took place in April of 2019.